 Due Dates (Anticipated): May 2027 (Full application deadline, projected)

-Key Information: Applicants must serve at least 50% rural or tribal ND residents or ensure funds are used for ND rural citizens.
+Key Information: Applicants must serve at least 50% rural or tribal ND residents; urban-based organizations are eligible only if this criterion is met.